maximbex/OpenClaw-on-Raspberry-Pi-4/README.md

 1. Flash your Raspberry Pi with the 64-bit Pi OS Lite.
 2. Clone this repository to your control machine.
 3. Edit inventory.ini and group\_vars/pi\_openclaw.yml with your local IP addresses.
+4. Run the read-only preflight:
+   ansible-playbook 00-preflight.yml
-4. Create your encrypted vault for your API keys:
+5. Create your encrypted vault for your API keys:
    ansible-vault create group\_vars/secrets.yml
-5. Execute the symphony:
+6. Execute the symphony:
    ansible-playbook \-i inventory.ini 00-bootstrap.yml \--ask-vault-pass (Repeat for the remaining playbooks).

 ## **Official OpenClaw Ansible Triage**